aadarshkarumathil/Webserver/README.txt

 To execute nodejs files the file has to be put inside the nodefiles directory.
 Logs good,bad and exception requests
 Has a config files with all the mentioned params.

+Sample app has the following and it can be run on the webserver.

+Allows login and differentiates between users
+Used GET and POST
+Displayed information retrieved from the database in the home page Has multiple forms for submitting data Provides a logout feature. can handle css,js and various other client  to enhance